rickgennis/managebackups/src/managebackups.1.md

 **-1**
 : Provide detail of backups.

-**--notify**
+**--notify** [contact1, contact2, ...]
 : Notify after a backup completes.
+By default, only failed backups trigger notifications (see **--nos**).
+A contact can be an email address or the full path to a script to execute.
+The NOTIFICATIONS section below has more detail.

+**--nos**
+: Notify on successful backups also.

+**--test**
+: Run in test mode.
+No changes are actually made to disk (no backups, pruning or linking).

+**--defaults**
+: Display the default settings for all profiles.

+**--nocolor**
+: Disable color on console output.

+**-q**, **--quiet**
+: Quiet mode is to minimize output; useful for cron invocations where important messages will be seen in the log or via **--notify**.

 ## Take Backups Options

-**--directory**
+**--directory** [*directory*]
-: Specify the directory in which to store and look for backups.
+: Store and look for backups in *directory*.

-**--file**
+**--file** [*filename*]
-: Specify the base filename to create for new backups.
+: Use *filename* as the base filename to create for new backups.
 The date and optionally time are inserted before the extension, or if no extension, at the end.
 A filename of mybackup.tgz will become mybackup-YYYYMMDD.tgz.

+**--cmd**, **--command** [*cmd*]
+: Use *cmd* to perform a backup.  *cmd* should be double-quoted and may include as many pipes as desired.
+Have the command send the backed up data to its STDOUT.
+For example, **--cmd** "tar -cz /mydata" or **--cmd** "/usr/bin/tar -c /opt | /usr/bin/gzip -n".

 **--time**
 : Include the time in the filename of the newly created backup.
 The day of month will also be included in the subdirectory.
+Without time included multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
+With time included each backup is saved separately.

+**--scp** [*destination*]
+: On completion of a successful backup, SCP the newly created backup file to *destination*.  *destination* can include user@ notation and an optional hardcoded filename.
+If filename is omitted the newly created date-based filename is used, the same as with a standard cp command.
+Additionally the strings {fulldir}, {subdir} and {file} can be used; they'll be automatically replaced with the values relative to the newly created backup.

+**--sftp** [*destination*]
+: On completion of a successful backup, SFTP the newly created backup file to *destination*. *destination* can include user@ notation, machine name and/or directory name.
+SFTP parameters (such as -P and others) can be included as well.
+Additionally the strings {fulldir}, {subdir} and {file} can be used; they'll be automatically replaced with the values relative to the newly created backup.
+By default, a current year and month subdirectory will be created on the destination after connecting and then the file is "put" into that directory.
+Use a double-slash anywhere in the *destination* to disable creation and use of the YEAR/MONTH subdirectory structure on the destination server.
+For example, **--sftp** "backupuser@vaultserver:/data//".

+**--nobackup**
+: Disable performing backups for this run.
+To disable permanently moving forward, remove the "command" directive from the profile's config file.

+## Pruning Options

+**--prune**
+: By default, **managebackups** doesn't prune.
+Pruning can be enabled with this option or via the config file.
+To enable pruning moving forward use **-p**, **--save**, and **-prune** together.
+Then future runs of that profile will include pruning.

+**--noprune**
+: Disable pruning (when previously enabled) for this run.
+Like other options, to make this permanent for the profile moving forward add **--save**.

+**-d**, **--days**, **--daily**
+: Specify the number of daily backups to keep.
+Defaults to 14.

+**-w**, **--weeks**, **--weekly**
+: Specify the number of weekly backups to keep.
+Defaults to 4.

+**-m**, **--months**, **--monthly**
+: Specify the number of monthly backups to keep.
+Defaults to 6.

+**-y**, **--years**, **--yearly**
+: Specify the number of yearly backups to keep.
+Defaults to 2.

+## Linking Options

+**-l**, **--maxlinks** [*links*]
+: Use *links* as the maximum number of links for a backup.
+For example, if the max is set to 10 and there are 25 identical content backups on disk, the first 10 all share inodes (i.e. there's only one copy of that data on disk for those 10 backups), the next 10 share another set of inodes, and the final 5 share another set of inodes.
+From a disk space and allocation perspective those 25 identical copies of data are taking up the space of 3 copies, not 25.
+In effect, increasing **--maxlinks** saves disk space.
+But an accidental mis-edit to one of those files could damage more backups with a higher number.
+Set **--maxlinks** to 0 or 1 to disable linking.
+Defaults to 20.

 # NOTIFICATIONS
 **managebackups** can notify on success or failure of a backup via two methods: email or script.
 Multiple emails and/or scripts can be specified for the same backup.